Updated September 2, 2020

 Do I have to pre-register for hikes?

 Yes.
-As a courtesy to our volunteers, please contact us by the day before the hike so that the Hike Leader can plan accordingly.
-Some hikes require transportation or last minute details to be communicated; some winter outings are weather dependent; some large events have a cap on the number of participants.
-Just send us a quick note that you’d like to join us.
-It’s that easy!
+Contact the Hike Leader at least 24hours before the hike so that they can plan accordingly.
+Some hikes require transportation or last minute details to be communicated; some winter outings are weather dependent.
+Hikes often have a cap on the number of participants.

 How do I join a hike?

-First, send us a quick note that you’d like to join a particular hike.
-Then, be at the designated meeting spot a few minutes earlier than the start time so that the required instructions and paperwork can be done.
+Contact the Hike Leader for that hike at least 24 hours before the hike.
 Be sure to check the hike description carefully so that you are properly informed on what is required and the difficulty and length of the hike.

 Can I bring my dog and/or child on a hike?